 If a perfect beach vacation includes palm trees swaying in the ocean breeze, warm sandy beaches and warm waters – this place is for you.

 San Refugio is a favorite beach for many locals on the Santa Barbara coast.
 The shallow, sandy beach in a protected cove is perfect for kids.
-You can bike the trail along the beach bluff between Refugio, El Capitan and other beaches along the coast.
-Don’t forget to plan a day of kayaking along the coast to.
+You can bike the trail along the beach bluff between Refugio, El Capitan, and other beaches along the coast.
+Don’t forget to plan a day of kayaking along the coast too.

 - Where to camp: Refugio State Park Campground